 What you see in the graduates is that they love learning, they are curious and motivated, and they are at home in Judaism.

-Our very own, Marc Luban, Alumnus Class of 2016, is a Top 12 finalist for the Jewish Star Talent Search by Jewish Rock Radio!!
-Marc was selected as a finalist for his vocal and instrumental skill, overall performance skills and passion for impacting the Jewish world.
+Marc was selected as a Top 12 finalist by a panel of international celebrity music artists for his vocal and instrumental skill, overall performance skills and passion for impacting the Jewish world.

 Ava Berkwits: Jewish Women's Archive, Rising Voices

 Ava Berkwits, Alumna Class of 2017, has been participating in a year-long fellowship from the Jewish Women's Archive (JWA) called Rising Voices.
 JWA provides a platform to amplify young Jewish women’s voices through the Rising Voices Fellowship, a leadership development program for female-identified teens who have a passion for writing, and a strong interest in feminism and Judaism—particularly as they relate to social justice.
 Read Ava's blogs below:

 CJDS alumni continue to thrive and stay connected to the Jewish community whether they attend a Jewish high school or a secular public or private school.
 They are upstanders and fight for what they believe in, and we support their efforts in making the world a better place.

 In our recent Rise Up and Aim Higher video, Gillian Rosenberg and Mia Strubel Iram, Alumnae Class of 2016, spoke about how they rise up in their community by participating in Hebrew in the High.